A top university in China supported by the “Double First-class” Initiative

 ZJU is committed to transforming China and the world through active engagement.
 Major innovative developments include the creation of a high-level platform for intellectual property exchange, as well as the formation of a number of think-tanks, including the China Academy of Western Region Development, the National Research Center for Agricultural and Rural Development, and the Institute for Public Policy, which exist to extend the scope of ZJU’s research in social sciences.

 ZJU has partnerships in place with more than 200 institutions from more than 30 countries worldwide.
-Included among them are such leading institutions as Imperial College London, the University of Sydney and the University of Illinois at Urbana-Champaign.
+Included among them are such leading institutions as Imperial College London, the University of Sydney and the University of Illinois Urbana-Champaign.

 With a cohort of 5,609 international students, and around 8,000 faculty and students who participate annually in various overseas mobility programs, ZJU fully harnesses its extensive network to nurture talent with a global outlook.
 In collaboration with the Universities of Edinburgh and Illinois it has also established the ZJU-UoE and ZJU-UIUC Institutes on Haining International Campus.